 Point Carrillo is a fantastic viewpoint on the harbor in Santa Barbara.
-It is accessed via an easy half-mile trail that is used by visitors and locals alike.
-If you are looking for a nice way to be active while staying in the city or a great viewpoint for sunrise then read on for all the information.
+It is accessed via an easy half mile trail that is used by visitors and locals alike.
+If you are looking for a way to be active while staying in the city or an excellent viewpoint for sunrise, then read on for all the information.

 - 1-mile round trip

 - Location: 119 Harbor Way, Santa Barbara, CA 93109

 - Visit all of my favorite spots in Santa Barabara here

 - This information is from my visit in 2017